-- Their first argument is "who gets" or "who is revoked" a grant. - Their second argument is the type of privilege granted, or a list of privileges. - Their third argument is the object type on which the privilege is granted. - Their fourth and optional argument is the object name ('universe' has no name, because there is only one 'universe', but you need to specify names for functions/users/spaces/etc).
+- Their first argument is the user who gets the grant or whose grant is revoked. - Their second argument is the type of privilege granted, or a list of privileges. - Their third argument is the object type on which the privilege is granted, or the word 'universe'.
+Possible object types are 'space', 'function', 'user', 'role', 'sequence'. - Their fourth argument is the object name if the object type was specified ('universe' has no name because there is only one 'universe', but otherwise you must specify the name).